 The disease is present in muscle.
 Depending on the effect, degeneration of muscle may take place.
 Alternatively, recovery following exercise may be deteriorated.

-This DNA test is available for the following breeds: Australian Labradoodle, Chesapeake Bay Retriever, Coton de Tulear, Curly-Coated Retriever, Labrador Retriever, Parson Russel Terrier, Rhodesian Ridgeback.
+This DNA test is available for the following breeds: Australian Labradoodle, Australian Shepherd, Chesapeake Bay Retriever, Coton de Tulear, Curly-Coated Retriever, Labrador Retriever, Parson Russel Terrier, Rhodesian Ridgeback.
 Additional information is available in the Frequently Asked Questions (FAQ).

 For this DNA test we accept the following materials: Blood EDTA, Blood Heparin, Swab, Semen, Tissue.
 Please contact Dr. Van Haeringen Laboratorium if you wish to submit other material as listed.